ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-DesignPatterns.md

 - Iterator is a part of the .NET collection classes.
 - What other formal patterns have we used?[^1]

+## Exercise

-- Class Exercise: If you wanted to add a messaging service to the Tip of the Day web app that notified site users when someone had commented on a tip they had posted, which pattern might be a key part of the implementation?
+Imagine you have some kind of web app wher users can post to a forum, or blog ( or post book reviews) and users can also comment on other people's posts.
+If you wanted to add a messaging service that notified users when someone had commented on their post, which pattern might be a key part of the implementation?[^2]